 Close Guantánamo co-founder Andy Worthington tells President Obama, for U.S. Independence Day, "The eyes of the world are on you, Mr. President.
 You promised seven and a half years ago to close Guantánamo within a year, but you never managed to fulfill that promise, and now, so many long years later, time is running out.
 It is crucial for America's standing in the world -- and for your legacy -- that Guantánamo is closed before you leave office."

-Yemi Tsege, the wife of unlawfully imprisoned Ethiopian political figure Andy Tsege (Andargachew Tsege), supports the Countdown to Close Guantánamo.
+Yemi Hailemariam, the partner of unlawfully imprisoned Ethiopian political figure Andy Tsege (Andargachew Tsege), supports the Countdown to Close Guantánamo.
 As his lawyers at Reprieve explain, two years ago Andy "was kidnapped and rendered to Ethiopia on the command of the Ethiopian government as part of a brutal crackdown on political opponents and civil rights activists."
 He was "held in secret detention and in solitary confinement for over a year, without access to any form of due process.
 He has been paraded on Ethiopian TV looking ill and gaunt.
 He was given an in absentia death sentence in 2009, he could be executed at any time."
 Shamefully, however, the British government has refused to act decisively on Andy's behalf.
 To take action for Andy, email your MP, and sign the petition, which currently has nearly 130,000 signatures.

 Saleyha Ahsan, doctor, journalist and human rights activist, supports the Countdown to Close Guantánamo.